rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/advanced-user-guides/enable-user-retention.md

 kubectl edit userattribute <user-name>
 ```

 - `disableAfter`: The user-specific override for `disable-inactive-user-after`.
-The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) units and truncated to the second.
+The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) and truncated to the second.
 If the value is set to `0s` then the account won't be subject to disabling.
 - `deleteAfter`: The user-specific override for `delete-inactive-user-after`.
-The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) units and truncated to the second.
+The value is expressed in [time.Duration units](https://pkg.go.dev/time#ParseDuration) and truncated to the second.
 If the value is set to `0s` then the account won't be subject to deletion.

 ## Viewing User Retention Settings in the Rancher UI